Best Cities in Europe For Solo Female Travelers

 Annecy offers all that!
 Its proximity to the Swiss border makes it pretty expensive by French standards, but I still absolutely loved Annecy!

-It was one of my favorite solo destinations in 2017, and I cannot wait to go back.
+It was one of my favorite solo destinations in 2017 (but I visited with my little dog), and I cannot wait to go back.
 Given its small size, it was easy to walk around, and I felt safe every second!

 Here is my Annecy itinerary with more travel tips.